 Time and time again, research has shown us that it's healthy eating patterns like the Mediterranean diet that are better for our weight and overall, long-term health than any fad diet.
 And when we look at some of these diets — Mediterranean diet, DASH diet, flexitarian diet — what's one thing they have in common?
 Yes, they include healthy fats and carbohydrates — but they're also low in ultra-processed foods.

-These evidenced-based, lifestyle diets call for eating mainly whole foods including fruits, vegetables, low-fat dairy, legumes, fish, some lean meat, whole grains and nuts and seeds; not sugary beverages, potato chips and cookies, or even "healthier" versions of ultra-processed foods, like diet cola and "lean" frozen dinners.
+These science-backed lifestyle diets call for eating mainly whole foods, including fruits, vegetables, low-fat dairy, legumes, fish, some lean meat, whole grains and nuts and seeds; not sugary beverages, potato chips and cookies, or even "healthier" versions of ultra-processed foods, like diet cola and "lean" frozen dinners.

 The trouble?
 Currently, 71 percent of our food and beverage supply is considered ultra-processed, as outlined in a study published July 2019 in Nutrients.